 If you were previously employed by the University and did not participate in the Retirement Plan, you will become a participant in the Retirement Plan if you are rehired as an eligible employee once you satisfy the age and service requirements described above.
 Your previous employment with the University will not count toward the service requirement when calculating your continuous service.

-When calculating your eligibility service, your prior service with the University will not be taken into account if you experience a "break in service," which is an eligibility computation period during which you are credited with fewer than 500 hours.
+When calculating your eligibility service, your eligibility computation period will be based on your date of rehire if you are rehired after a "break in service."

-Example: Assume you are hired by the University on July 1, 2020 and that your employment with the University ends on August 8, 2021.
-You would not be credited with any "continuous service" for this period because you were not an eligible employee for 24 continuous months.
-Your first eligibility computation period was July 1, 2020 to June 30, 2021, but your second eligibility computation period was interrupted when your employment ended on August 8, 2021.
+Examples - Continuous Service: Assume you are hired by the University on July 1, 2024 and your employment ends on September 28, 2024.

+Example #1: You would not be credited with a year of "continuous service" because you were not an eligible employee for the full 12-month eligibility computation period (July 1, 2024 - June 30, 2025).

-Assume you are then rehired by the University on September 1, 2023 on a permanent and full-time basis.
-Your new eligibility computation period will be September 1 - August 31, and you would not receive credit for your prior employment with the University because you had a "break in service" between August 8, 2021 and September 1, 2023.
-If you remain employed by the University for two consecutive years, you would be eligible for the Retirement Plan beginning September 1, 2025.
+Example #2 (Rehire): Assume you are then rehired on May 1, 2025.
+Your new eligibility computation period will be May 1, 2025 - April 30, 2026.
+If you remain employed by the University as an eligible employee during your eligibility computation period, you would be eligible for the Retirement Plan beginning May 1, 2026.